 Adequate & Adjustable Lighting

-Of course lighting and light control is very important.
-Natural light from windows change throughout the day, so being able to control the amount that comes in with drapes is important.
+Natural light (sunlight) from windows change throughout the day, so add curtains to control the amount of light and glare.

 This room isn’t just great for gaming, it is stylish for normal entertaining, it makes for the perfect family movie night at home, and more!

-See the full before and after of this space and all the details that went into this design challenge here.
+Check out the full before and after of this space and all the details that went into this design challenge here.
 Yes, that below was this room before!